TLara1/TLara1.github.io/_projects/24_project.md

 Y^A = \frac{16e^3}{3}\left(\left(3e^2-1\right)L+2e \right)^{-1}.
 \end{equation}

+### Rotation and Strain
+Having determined the first-order moments, we now focus on the second order moments.

 ## Method of Reflections for Widely Separated Spheres
 We can solve for the flow in the presence of a single sphere; can we resolve the problem with multiple spheres?
 Yes, more or less.
 The idea behind the method of reflections is to expand the velocity field in terms of the ratio $$\alpha=a/R$$, where $$a$$ is the sphere's radius and $$R$$ is the separation between the spheres.
 We assume this ratio is small such that the expansion can be truncated at a given order and provide an accurate approximation of the multiple-sphere velocity field.